snowflakedb/SnowAlert/docs/src/index.rst

 SnowAlert: Security Analytics on Snowflake
 ==========================================

-SnowAlert is a security analytics framework that uses the Snowflake data warehouse for identifying security incidents across diverse data sources and time ranges.
+SnowAlert is a security analytics framework that uses the Snowflake Cloud Data Platform to identify security incidents across diverse data sources and time ranges.

 .. toctree::
    :maxdepth: 2